dphilipson/sturdy-websocket/README.md

 If this option is not provided and there is no variable named `WebSocket` in the global scope, then the `SturdyWebSocket` constructor will throw.

+### Additional Methods

+#### `reconnect()`

+Closes the backing websocket and opens a new one.
+This will immediately call the [`down` handler](#down) with no event, followed by the [`reopen` handler](#reopen) once the connection is reestablished.

+This is a useful method because the WebSocket protocol alone is not always enough to detect a failed connection.
+If you detect that this has occurred, for example by noticing that your messages sent do not receive a response, then you should manually call `reconnect()` to force a new connection to be created.
+See the [Caveats](#caveats) section for details.

 ### Additional Events

 These events, like all the standard WebSocket events, can be observed in two
 ways:

 ```js
 ws.onreopen = () => console.log("We're back!");
 ws.addEventListener("reopen", () => console.log("We're back!"));